LucasHartmannKI/MMS-LLM/README.md

 <p align="center">
   <img src="assets/results.png" align="center" width="100%">
 </p>
-<b>Table presents the performance of our model, MMS-LLM 7B v1, compared to PointLLM 7B v1.2
-and the control group Reference 7B v1 on the ikgc17 test dataset.
+Table presents the performance of our model, MMS-LLM 7B v1, compared to PointLLM 7B v1.2 and the control group Reference 7B v1 on the ikgc17 test dataset.
 As shown in the table, our model, MMS-LLM 7B v1, demonstrates excellent performance in handling LiDAR point cloud data, outperforming PointLLM 7B v1.2 in both classification and captioning tasks.
-This indicates that our targeted fine-tuning of the projector and LLM significantly improved the model’s performance on LiDAR point cloud tasks.</b>
+This indicates that our targeted fine-tuning of the projector and LLM significantly improved the model’s performance on LiDAR point cloud tasks.

 #### Qualitative Comparisons with baselines.
 Please refer to our paper for more results.